Office: Stabler Hall, Room 406

 Michael Norton joined the UA Little Rock Department of Philosophy & Interdisciplinary Studies faculty in 2012.
 He received a Ph.D. in philosophy from Villanova University in 2011, and a Master of Theological Studies from Harvard Divinity School in 2003.
 He specializes in philosophy of religion and contemporary Continental philosophy – particularly phenomenology and deconstruction.
 His research draws on deconstruction and recent materialist perspectives with the goal of constructing a philosophical understanding of religious traditions through concrete practices, with an emphasis on pluralism.
 His work currently in progress aims to draw a new understanding of religious life and thought in the context of contemporary ecological crises.

 “On Hospitality In and Beyond Religions and Politics,” Derrida Today 8(2): 2015.

 “Matter and Machine in Derrida’s Account of Religion,” Sophia 54(3): 2015.

 “The Spectral Dilemma and the Instauration of the Divine: Latour contra Meillassoux,” ThéoRèmes 6: 2014.
 [DOI: 10.4000/theoremes.626]

 “The Aporias of Justice and the Virtue of Un-inheritance,” Philosophia 41(2): 2013.

-Co-authored with Cynthia Nielsen: “Contributions from Philosophy,” Oxford Handbook of Theology, Sexuality, and Gender (Oxford: Oxford University Press, forthcoming).
+Co-authored with Cynthia Nielsen: “Contributions from Philosophy,” Oxford Handbook of Theology, Sexuality, and Gender, ed.
+Thatcher (Oxford: Oxford University Press, 2014).